 - As co-parents or parallel parents, you are unable to communicate and reach agreements which, in-turn, is effecting the well-being of your child

 - You want to define the boundaries around parenting, including parental responsibility and financial commitments

 - In some cases, older children in a family separation might ask for this arrangement as it makes them feel safer and in control

 Before you start filing papers, you need clarity about what is involved in order to make an educated decision.
 If you then decide is in your child’s best interest to obtain an Order of Sole Parental Responsibility, this is a matter for the Family Court and there is procedure to follow.

 Here is further information about Sole Parental Responsibility and how the family law system works in relation to it.

 Sole Responsibility vs. Shared Responsibility

 The Family Court system by definition assumes that you and your ex will have equal shared responsibilities when it comes to your child.
 In the past, this has been known as custody.
 Even if the child does not live with both parents, they are both responsible for making decisions about:

 - Their legal name

-Courts assign sole parental responsibility when they determine that it is in the best interest of the child to live with only one parent and that parent will make all major decisions for the child’s welfare until they are the age of 18.
+A Family Court will assign sole parental responsibility if they determine it is in the best interest of the child to live with only one parent, and that parent will make all major decisions for the child’s welfare until they turn 18 years of age.